Cognigy/Documentation/docs/en/docs/live-agent/settings/audit-logs.md

 2. Go to **Settings > **Audit Logs**.
 3. Select a log from the list by clicking on it.

-A window will open displaying the details of the changes and specific modifications between the previous state and the updated state of the system or data.
+A window will open displaying the details of the changes.

 For an `update` action, the **Before** section presents the original values or configuration, while the **After** section displays the new values after the update.